openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 Added: Hiding percentage number control in Progress Bar widget
 Fixed: Image size can't be changed and no border option for dot's in Testimonial widget
 Fixed: Background overlay during hamburger flyout menu not open
-Fixed: Header offCanvas icon size can't be changed
+Fixed: Header Offcanvas icon size can't be changed
 Fixed: Typography not working for client description in Testimonial widget
 Fixed: Margin bottom control doesn't work properly in Accordion widget
 Fixed: Phone call is not sending in Team widget